router

 });

-router.get('/api/users/:id', async ({ params }) => {
+router.get("/api/users/:id", async ({ params }) => {

 const userId = params.id;

-if (!userId.startsWith("user_")) // security check
+// security check

-return new Response("Invalid userID!")
+return new Response("Invalid userID!");

 const userData = await me.puter.kv.get(userId);